-We generate all of our revenues in U.S. dollars, but for the year ended December 31, 2009 we incurred approximately 20.24% of our vessel operating expenses in currencies other than the U.S. dollar.
-As of December 31, 2009, approximately 12.12% of our outstanding accounts payable were denominated in currencies other than the U.S. dollar.
-Our outstanding accounts payable denominated in foreign currencies are subject to exchange rate risk and their value fluctuates with changes in exchange rates.
+We generate all of our revenues in U.S. dollars, but for the year ended December 31, 2010 we incurred approximately 24.93% of our vessel operating expenses in currencies other than the U.S. dollar.
+As of December 31, 2010, approximately 17.83% of our cash and cash equivalents and 28.96% of our outstanding accounts payable were denominated in currencies other than the U.S. dollar and were subject to exchange rate risk, as their value fluctuates with changes in exchange rates.

-A hypothetical 10% immediate and uniform adverse move in all currency exchange rates from the rates in effect as of December 31, 2009, would have increased our vessel operating expenses by approximately \$397,300 and the fair value of our outstanding accounts payable by approximately \$31,900.
+A hypothetical 10% immediate and uniform adverse move in all currency exchange rates from the rates in effect as of December 31, 2010, would have increased our vessel operating expenses by approximately \$576,468 and the fair value of our outstanding accounts payable by approximately \$41,535.